Koh Tao Diving Tours

 Description

 This dive site focuses on coral restoration and marine conservation.
-Artificial reef structures support new coral growth and attract marine life.
+Artificial reef structures support new coral growth and attract marine life to areas of the seabed which were previously barren.

 Marine Life